STUDENT RIGHTS & RESPONSIBILITIES

 - Pay special attention to your application for student financial aid, complete it accurately and submit it on time to the right place.
 Errors can delay your receiving financial aid.

-- Provide all additional documentation, verification, corrections, and/or new information requested by either the financial aid office or the agency to which you submitted your application.
+- Provide all additional documentation, verification, corrections, and/or new information requested by either the Financial Services Office or the agency to which you submitted your application.

 - Read and understand all forms that you are asked to sign and keep copies of them.

 - Accept responsibility for the promissory note and all other agreements that you sign.

 - If you have a loan, notify the lender of changes in your name, address, or school status.

 - Perform in a satisfactory manner the work that is agreed upon in accepting a student employment position.